emilyjd-met/track_locs/README.md

 In addition it is possible to track the sea ice forward by a fixed time period.

+The Jupyter notebook tracking_examples.ipynb can be run to demonstrate the tracking code and the plotting code.
+This uses an input file sudarco_cruises.json which contains the data of 2022 and 2023 SUDARCO project cruise ice stations and moorings.

-As a supplement to this main tracking code, there is a plot_trajectories.py code which can be used to prepare PDF plots of the trajectories from the NetCDF files.
+As a supplement to this main tracking code, there is a plot_trajectories.py code which can be used to prepare PNG plots of the trajectories from the NetCDF files.

 This code was prepared at MET Norway with funding from the SUDARCO project.